thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

 * `--modelname`: str, default `"openai/gpt-4o"`
-    * Keep in mind that given that the default backend used is litellm the part of modelname before the slash (/) is the server name.
+    * Keep in mind that given that the default backend used is litellm the part of modelname before the slash (/) is the backend name (also called provider).
     If the backend is 'testing/' then a fake LLM will be used for debugging purposes.
     If the value is not part of the model list of litellm, will use